-If a healthy protein bar tastes too good to be true, chances are it’s not as healthy as advertised.
+If a healthy protein bar tastes too good to be true, chances are it’s not as healthy as advertised and may contain many grams of sugar.
 Most of the typical protein bars contain as much as 30 grams of ADDED sugar.
 I’d rather indulge on a cookie which is definitely okay, too!
 These sugary protein bars should be seen as sweet treats, not healthy bites.
 You’ll easily be able to tell by flipping the bar around and taking a peak at the “added sugars” section on the label.
+With high sugar content, they can come across as a candy bar instead of a protein rich snack.
 This is especially important to be aware of if you’ve been diagnosed with gestational diabetes which you can learn all about managing in The Prenatal Nutrition Library.

 Most bars contain additives:

 Again, a protein bar is a packaged snack.
 There’s no guarantee every bar in the store will be made only from natural ingredients and filled with nutrients.
-The more artificial versions of these quick bites usually have at least some kind of additive in them.
+The more artificial versions of these quick bites usually have at least some kind of additive in them and not focused on food ingredients.
 Think questionable laboratory-made food additives: food coloring, hydrogenated oils, and high-fructose corn syrup.
 While these things are okay in small amounts, they are not ingredients we want to be eating day in and day out.

 They might leave you too full to eat a real meal: